fithisux/airflow-integration-testing/README.md

 Read the corresponding operator.
 In summary every 2 minutes it checks if a document exists with `{"source": 'some_source'}` and marks it as processed.
 For debugging purposes there is a commented out section that actually creates a document.

-You can now run the `test_sample_dag.py` if you like.
-You need to uncomment the skipping.

-Create a virtual environment (tested with 3.10) and use `requirements-dev.txt`.
-Run your test now.